The first year is critical

 So I want to persuade you to do something completely old-fashioned: keep a household book!

-Yes, you shake your head or can't help smiling.
+Yes, you shake your head or can't help but smile.
 That's okay, but keep a budget book.
 You absolutely need to know your numbers, not only in the company, but also privately.
-This is the only way to know how high your emergency reserve must be and how long-term your “minimum profit” must be so that the company bears you (and your family).
+This is the only way to know how high your emergency reserve must be and how long-term your “minimum profit” must be for the company to support you (and your family).

 And so it goes: